 "As an adult, David Halliburton Sr. frequently returned to Baja to fish with friends including Baron Hilton, Dean Martin and John Wayne.
 Partly so their wives would make the trip, instead of complaining about the men's frequent Mexican fishing excursions, David Sr. built the peninsula's first upscale resort, the Twin Dolphin, in 1977."

 Although I met David Halliburton when he was in his early 20s and we re-met again when he was in his late 30s early 40s, I would be hard pressed to say I knew the man.
 As a basically unnoticed but trusted semi crew member (i.e., employee, not friend) I passed freely in and out and about various yacht related functions, often privy to parts of conversations, events, and actions that would otherwise not go public.
 However, it was not like I wasn't casually investigated or vetted by the skipper.
 Always looking out for the best interest of his boss, in general small talk the skipper learned we had mutual acquaintances he had respect for and questioned them as to how they felt about me.
-At the top of his list, after jokingly bypassing the infamous south bay personality Fifie Malouf, was the owner-manager of the Portofino Inn located at King Harbor marina in Redondo Beach who he knew through her affiliation with the marina.
+At the top of his list, after jokingly bypassing the infamous south bay personality Fifie Malouf, was the owner-manager of the Portofino Inn, Mary Davis, located at King Harbor marina in Redondo Beach who he knew through her affiliation with the marina.
 She was also a rabid sports car enthusiast and race driver.
-She maintained a close relationship with a fellow race car driver often seen wheeling about Max Balchowsky's #70 Old Yeller' in local sports car races.
+Davis maintained a close relationship with a couple of fellow race car drivers, Bob Drake, of whom she was married at one time and Eric Hauser who was often seen wheeling about Max Balchowsky's #70 Old Yeller' in local sports car races.
 Her primary contractor for the Portofino Inn was Frank Arciero, a major race car team owner.
-Taken together they all knew Joe Landaker the top Ferrari and Maserati mechanic for Tony Paravano's and John Edgar's race teams.
+I knew Davis peripherally as well having known one of her top "girls" Bonnie J since she was an infant in the crib.
+Taken together they all knew Joe Landaker the number one Ferrari and Maserati mechanic for Tony Paravano's and John Edgar's race teams.
 Since Landaker had known me since I was a young teenage boy in high school he personally vouched for me at least that far back, telling them I had even gone to the races in Nassau the Bahamas with him one time, basically traveling together over a two week period.
 Since his word was gold as they saw it, I was in.

 It is difficult for me to fully address David Halliburton at length about his roundness as a husband, father, or businessman from the limited perspective of me coming in contact with him on his yacht.
 He had his small close circle of friends and when with that circle he was able to be himself.
 In those surroundings, at least in my dealings with him I found him to be self-effacing and having a good sense of humor, which faded quickly if he was the brunt of a joke from others.
 He was especially good, however, about poking fun at himself.
 For example, I heard him say several times he was a self made man.
 He was worth over a $150 million and he only inherited $50 million from his dad.